Dear reader of ADxS.org, please excuse the disruption.

 The points mentioned here should always be taken into account when treating ADHD, as they can usually make a further helpful contribution without having any significant side effects.
 The points do not represent alternatives, but should all be taken into account.

-However, their strength of effect (even in combination of all possibilities) is considerably lower than the relevant medications mentioned above.
+However, their Effect size (even in combination with all other options) is significantly lower than the relevant medications mentioned above.
 If it were otherwise, the reports of successful treatment without the relevant medication would be legendary.
-Newcomers to this topic can find information in forums for those affected, such as ADHD forum from ADxS.org
+Newcomers to this topic can find information in forums for those affected, such as ADHD forum of ADxS.org

-For more information on the effect size of non-drug treatments for ADHD, see Effect size of different forms of treatment for ADHD
+For more information on the Effect size of non-pharmacological forms of treatment for ADHD, see Effect size of different forms of treatment for ADHD

 • Vitamins and minerals